ADVANTICS/documentation/power-modules/ADM-PC-BP25/application_examples.md

 ## Bidirectional Boost-Buck
 Step up, followed by a Step down DC/DC.
 Removes the limitation of a simple Bidirectional Buck, as now the voltage regions can overlap.
 The first stage (no matter from which direction) is always a Step up.
 Then this voltage is stepped down to provide the Voltage and Current regulation.

+In the case of having batteries as source and loads we recommend to modify dynamically the DC bus voltage for a better efficiency and lower losses.
+This is because losses will be lower for a lower voltage ratio (input to output voltage difference).
+Hence, the DC Bus voltage can be selected as:

+**V_dc_setpoint = MAX(V_bat_source , V_bat_load) + 100;** (+100 is added to allow for some regulation margin).

 ![Bidirectional boost buck](images/app_bidir_boost_buck.svg ':size=200%')
 <figcaption style="text-align: center">Bidirectional boost-buck</figcaption>